 This is an important day in your academic career.
 Keep in mind there will be a professional photographer at the commencement ceremony and you may also be taking photographs with family and friends.
 There is no dress code; however we suggest that you dress appropriately for this special occasion.
-Please know that all candidates will be walking up and down several flights of stairs to reach their seats in the Coliseum.
+Please know that all candidates will be walking up and down several flights of stairs to reach their seats in the Strahan Arena.
 Though disabled seating is available, most guests will need to utilize stairs to reach their seats.
 Comfortable shoes are recommended.

 A PDF of the commencement program will be available here.

 Special services are available to accommodate the needs of guests and candidates with disabilities at all Texas State Commencement ceremonies.
 Accommodations include accessible parking, shuttle services, accessible seating, and sign language interpreting services.
 More information regarding parking and seating for individuals with limited mobility can be found here.

 If you have a guest that requires accommodations due to a disability, please visit the Office of Disability Services (ODS) website or call the ODS at 512-245-3451.

 Graduates will receive their diplomas by mail after commencement.